9661328/programming-1-portfolio/index.md

 #### Computer Timeline

-Description: An interactive timeline that describes major computer systems in the 20th century and beyond.
+An interactive timeline that describes major computer systems in the 20th century and beyond.

 | Source code | Windows x32 | Windows x64 | macOS |
 |:-----------:|:-----------:|:-----------:|:-----:|